Canadian hip-hop: Early to mid-1990s: Fight for recognition

+In 1994, filmmaker Andrew Munger profiled several of Toronto's underground hip hop musicians, including Ghetto Concept, Dan-e-o, Thrust and Da Grassroots, in his documentary film Make Some Noise.

-That began to change in 1996, when the Urban Music Association of Canada was formed to build the domestic and international profile of Canadian urban music.
-The following year, Dubmatique broke through as the first Quebec rap band to top Canada's francophone pop charts, and some controversy erupted in Toronto when Milestone was again passed over for an urban radio station on its second application.
+The genre's underground status began to change in 1996, when the Urban Music Association of Canada was formed to build the domestic and international profile of Canadian urban music.
+The following year, Dubmatique broke through as the first Quebec rap band to top Canada's francophone pop charts, Montreal alternative rock collective Bran Van 3000 had a hit with the trip hop song "Drinking in L.A.," and some controversy erupted in Toronto when Milestone was again passed over for an urban radio station on its second application.
 Instead, the CBC was awarded 99.1 to move its existing Radio One station, CBLA, from the AM band—and, ominously, this was believed at the time to be the last available FM frequency in the city.
 The CRTC decision was not met with as much uproar as there had been in 1990, because the ruling was not seen as much of a shock; indeed, it seemed like a foregone conclusion that the CBC would receive the frequency.

 The most notable Canadian hip hop album during this era, Rap Essentials Volume One, was a compilation which featured the debut singles of both Kardinal Offishall and Choclair.